 Speech Language Pathologists

-Stephanie Boron is a pediatric speech and language pathologist with a passion for creating safe and inclusive spaces for neurodivergent clients and their families.
+Stephanie Boron is a pediatric speech-language pathologist with a passion for creating safe and inclusive spaces for neurodivergent clients and their families.
 She specializes in neurodiversity-affirming, child-led evaluation and treatment, and she has a special interest in gestalt language processing.
 As a firm believer that disability rights are human rights, Stephanie is committed to mentoring the next generation of clinicians to empower their clients and advocate for change in their communities.

 MS, Speech and Language Pathology, Northwestern University